🕒 15 min read · 📝 2990 words

 These views, once fringe, became mainstream— not through Scripture alone, but through repetition, institutional endorsement, and emotional appeal—often distorting the original context of prophetic texts.

-“Daniel’s 70th Week shows how believers move through faithfulness, failure, and God’s restoring grace — a cycle that repeats whenever faith holds on.”
+“Daniel’s 70th Week shows how believers move through faithfulness, failure, and God’s restoring grace — a cycle that repeats in a believer’s life each time their faith is maintained through difficult times.”

 This page combines temple imagery, covenant dynamics, and the witness symbolism of Revelation 11.
 The metaphors differ, but the underlying structure is the same.